AJLindner/OneIdentity-Password-Manager-OneLogin-Integration/README.md

  - One Identity Password Manager

 # TL;DR / Quick Start Guide
+If you just wish to get this up and running in a lab, follow these instructions.
+Otherwise, read further for a detailed installation & configuration guide.
 1. [Create an API Credential Pair](https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials) in OneLogin with `Manage All` (SuperUser) Permission.
    - Copy your `Client ID` and `Client Secret`
 2. In Github, click the Green `Code` button, and then select "Download Zip".